Sing Deborah Hudson

 How does my body respond to training?

 Often certain exercises can result in an emotional release.
 Don’t worry – this is normal and healthy.
 We’re all under huge pressure these days so releasing that stress can be quite a big event.
 We can go carefully through it all.
+Breathing properly is going to help the body in all sorts of ways, not least with helping you to sleep better.

 Will I need to practice?

-What’s Therapeutic Singing?
+What’s Therapeutic Singing for Health?

 Will I have to sing in front of other people?